 150+ employee internal creative development studio providing essential resources including additional code, art, audio, design, quality assurance, usability, localization, release management, cross-platform development, and support services

 Experience, skill-sets, and know-how to create consumer awareness and discoverability on digital distribution platforms through sales, marketing, events, public relations, social channels, and community marketing

 Project-based funding and maximising long term enhanced revenue of games through dynamic price management, incremental downloadable content, promotional planning, and strategic additional platform releases

 We know how to help

-Led by co-founder and CEO Debbie Bestwick, the senior management team has over 300 years’ combined experience.
+Team17 is led by a senior management team with over 300 years’ combined experience.

 Team17 has strong relationships across all key platforms including Sony, Microsoft, Nintendo, Steam, Apple, and Google alongside a proven capability in identifying how to make a good game great.
 We also know the right way to bring those games to market and maximise the long term revenues and opportunities

 We are not just a publisher, here are just a few examples of current partnerships

 Golf with your friends